fun facts about the 1980s

 The 40th President of the USA – 1981 to 1989 – Ronald Reagan

-Just two months into his presidency, President Reagan was the target of an assassination attempt by John Hinckley Jr. on the 30th of March 1981.
+Just two months into his presidency, President Reagan was the target of an assassination attempt by John Hinckley Jr. on March 30th 1981.

 5. The world first heard about AIDS in 1981.

-On the 5th of June 1981, The U.S. Centres for Disease Control and Prevention released the first official report on what would come to be known as the AIDS epidemic.
+On June 5th 1981, The U.S. Centers for Disease Control and Prevention released the first official report on what would come to be known as the AIDS epidemic.

 6. The music video era launched in 1981.

-MTV, Music Television launched on the 1st of August, 1981 with the now iconic and ironic “Video Killed The Radio Star” by The Buggles.
+MTV, Music Television, launched on August 1st, 1981, with the now iconic and ironic “Video Killed The Radio Star” by The Buggles.

 Olivia Newton-John’s hit song, “Physical”, the 1981 tune, was the year’s most popular song.